SuperOfficeDocs/superoffice-docs/docs/travel/travel-gateway/overview.md

 ## Travel gateway as a service

 Using SuperOffice Travel Gateway, you can automate the tasks that the system administrator usually performs in connection with Travel, by specifying that a process should run automatically at a particular time.
-From 6.3 SR1 this is now set up as a service.

-To install the travel gateway service, run the SuperOffice7.exe file from the Server\\Client folder to install travel gateway as a service.
+To install the Travel gateway service, run the SuperOffice client installation file from the Server\\Client folder.
 [Install manually][1] if the client installer fails.

 ## Start the service